OfcPeriwinkle/top-tracks/README.md

 - `SPOTIPY_CLIENT_SECRET`: Your Spotify client secret.
 - `SPOTIPY_REDIRECT_URI`: Your Spotify redirect URI.

-More information on these variables can be found in the (Spotipy documentation)[https://spotipy.readthedocs.io/].
+More information on these variables can be found in the [Spotipy documentation](https://spotipy.readthedocs.io/).

 ## Usage
 Since this is just a CLI tool right now, you can run `top-tracks -h` to see the full list of arguments.